-- Chelsea Physic Garden: Founded in 1673 for the cultivation of medicinal plants, today the garden contains a Garden of World Medicine and a Pharmaceutical Garden
+Founded in 1673 for the cultivation of medicinal plants, the peaceful Chelsea Physic Garden contains a Garden of World Medicine and a Pharmaceutical Garden.

-- Charlton House Peace Garden: Among Charlton House's expansive grounds, the original walled garden is dedicated as a Peace Garden in support of Amnesty International's Stop Violence Against Women campaign
+Among Charlton House's expansive grounds, the original walled garden is dedicated as a Peace Garden in support of Amnesty International's Stop Violence Against Women campaign.

-- Fulham Palace: The palace's spectacular gardens include an 18th-century walled garden and a variety of rare shrubs.
-Look out for The Bishops' Tree – a carved cedarwood sculpture
+Fulham Palace's spectacular gardens include an 18th-century walled garden and a variety of rare shrubs.
+Look out for The Bishops' Tree – a carved cedarwood sculpture.

-- Chiswick House Gardens: These London gardens were designed in the 18th century by William Kent.
+These London gardens were designed in the 18th century by William Kent.
 Kent's idealised vision of the Italian countryside transformed British landscape gardening.
-The gardens were lovingly restored in 2010, and are well worth a visit
+Chiswick House Gardens were lovingly restored in 2010, and are well worth a visit.

-- The Garden Museum: Complete your exploration of London gardens by visiting this museum devoted to British gardening history, with an extraordinary garden of its own.
-This fine reproduction of a 17th-century knot garden boasts historically authentic plants and ornamentation.
+Complete your exploration of London gardens by visiting this museum devoted to British gardening history, with an extraordinary garden of its own.
+The Garden Museum includes a reproduction of a 17th-century knot garden that boasts historically authentic plants and ornamentation.

-- The Flanders Fields Memorial Garden: This garden at Wellington Barracks commemorates troops who died in the First World War.
+The Flanders Fields Memorial Garden at Wellington Barracks commemorates troops who died in the First World War.
 Soil used in the garden was taken from battlefields and war cemeteries in Flanders, Belgium.